- Acute Lymphoblastic Leukemia (ALL)

 In January 2022, Ailani was enrolled into Seattle Children’s bi-specific CAR T cell therapy clinical trial.
 But due to an FDA pause, Ailani had to wait a few months to receive her CAR T cells.
 Finally, in March, Ailani received her therapy, which resulted in some major neurotoxicity that landed her in the PICU for a few days.
 Fortunately, the neurotoxicity only lasted about a week.
 Sadly though, the CAR T cells only lasted 2 months before they wore off and Ailani relapsed again.
 In June, she was enrolled in another clinical trial for a menin inhibitor.
 Unfortunately, the trial medication did not respond.

 At the end of September, Ailani’s family began their search for another clinical trial with a way to stop her leukemia from growing.
 On April 18 2023, the day after Ailani's 7th birthday, she began a trial at Children's Hospital of Philadelphia.
-A recent bone marrow biopsy showed no evidence of disease!
-She's been able to enjoy her summer in remission, and will have another checkup in October.
+A bone marrow biopsy showed no evidence of disease.
+She was able to enjoy her summer in remission, started second grade at school (in person for the first time!).
+Then in March 2024, Ailani relapsed for the seventh time.
+She began another type of CAR T clinical trial.

 “She is the bravest, most courageous and caring child I’ve ever met in my life,” said Ailani’s mom, Princecine.
 “She doesn’t complain about the unfairness of this journey.
 She just does what she has to do.”